 - Your or your attorney's ability to argue your case

 How Long Do I Have to File a Car Accident Lawsuit in Florida?

 Since Florida is a no-fault state, you can only pursue a personal injury legal claim against an at-fault driver in the event of a serious accident.
 The deadline (or "statute of limitations") for filing a personal injury or property damage complaint is four years from the date of the car accident (Sec.
 95.11(3)).

-Need Help with Your Negotiations?
-Receive a Free Claim Review from a Florida Attorney
+Need Help with Your Car Accident Settlement?
+Meet With a Florida Attorney

 Navigating Florida's no-fault insurance system and when it applies can be tricky, and there could be a lot at stake if the accident caused serious injuries.
 Having an attorney argue your case against the insurance company can make a huge difference during settlement talks.
-Learn more about the strength of your case by receiving a free case evaluation from a local attorney familiar with Florida's car accident settlement process.
+Learn more about the strength of your case by meeting with a Florida accident attorney today.

 Contact a qualified attorney.